Canadian pot producers may scale back in Europe: industry report

 Cannabis investment in North America has surged in the past three years as Canada became the first major country to legalize the drug for recreational use, giving its firms a head start at a time when Europe and U.S. Federal rules remain more restrictive.

-Aurora already has a distribution network in Germany, while Aphria Inc and Tilray have established major production hubs in Denmark and Portugal, and may not need additional investment, the report said.
+Aurora, Aphria and Tilray already have production or distribution networks in countries like Germany and Denmark, and may not need additional investment, the report said.

 When asked if Aurora was cutting investments in Europe, the company’s managing director for the UK & Ireland, Don Perrott, said, “We have not changed our view that this market represents a significant opportunity, despite slower-than-expected growth to date across many EU member states.”